coreos/tectonic-docs/Documentation/tutorials/sandbox/first-app.md

 To connect the Service to Ingress, the Service `metadata.name` and the Ingress `spec.rules.http.paths.backend.serviceName` must match.

-Then, use `kubectl create` to deploy ingress:
+Then, use `kubectl create` to deploy Ingress:

 ```sh
 $ kubectl create -f simple-ingress.yaml